secrez/secrez/README.md

 In any case, even if you make changes parallelly, the changes won't generate any conflict because the files are immutable.

+#### Apparently lost secrets

+One of the primary goal of a secrets manager is that you will never lose any data.

+However, since only the most recent index is read, some secrets could be in the folder and not been loaded.

+Let do an example.
+Alice uses Secrez on computer A and computer B. The two data sets are aligned.
+Suddenly, GitHub is down and she has to make some change on both computers.

+When GitHub is up again, she pushes master on A and everything goes fine.

+She pulls on B and pushes.
+Now, the data online are not consistent because some secrets are in one index, some are in the other one.

+No problem.
+When Alice restart Secrez, the system finds the extra secrets, reads their positions from the previous indexes and puts them back in the tree.

+Since files are immutable, the strategy is not obvious.
+This is what happens in different cases:

+1. The recovered secret is in a folder that does not exists in the "official" index.
+In this case, the entire path is added using the encrypted data of the recovered secret
+2. The secret is a file in a folder that actually exists.
+The file is added as is.
+3. The secret is a file but a file with the same name exists in the same position.
+The system checks the content of the file.
+If it is the same, the secret is ignored, if not it is added as a version.

+Either any unused secret or secret that is rewritten (as a version) is trashed (you can check them in the `.trash` folder).

+In any case, all the content are kept.

+At this point, Alice, to avoid to repeat the same process on the other computer (which will generate files with different IDs), Alice should push on B and on A pulling before doing anything.

+To avoid problems, in general, it is good to run Git after exiting from Secrez.

 #### Install